Cornerstone (charity): History

 Baxter retired as Cornerstone's Chief Executive in May 2008.
-He died in May 2013.Hazel Brown is the current Chief Executive.
+He died in May 2013.
+Hazel Brown is the current Chief Executive.

 In 2017 the charity restructured, using some of the principles of the Dutch model Buurtzorg.
 It devolved decision-making and accountability to ten branches that cover most of the country.
-It reduced layers of management and has set out on a mission to up-skill and empower local staff to become self-organised local care and support teams (LCAST).
-There are now eleven branches:
+It reduced layers of management and set out on a mission to up-skill and empower local staff to become self-organised local care and support teams (LCAST).